Sawtelle Teaching Innovation Grants

 Two $3,000 teaching grants are awarded annually to faculty who are developing or implementing innovative, creative, and effective approaches to undergraduate teaching, including new methodologies, best practices, information literacy, or impactful technologies.
 Proposals that support high-risk courses (high D/F/W) and/or core courses receive special consideration.

 Funding is provided through a generous contribution from Sawtelle Financial Management.
 The grant application opens in early spring semester and awards are announced in April.
 Tenured, tenure-track, and non-tenure-track faculty are encouraged to apply.
-Projects are judged on their innovation and potential for impact.
+Projects are judged on their innovation, either technological or pedagogical and potential for impacting student learning.